Teaching and Presentations

 Teaching

-I am the head supervisor for Paper 1, Part II History and Philosophy of Science at the University of Cambridge, covering the early history of science and medicine, from antiquity to 1800.
+I teach history, history of science, and sociology of scientific knowledge at the University of Cambridge.
+In 2024-25, I am co-designing and lecturing on the third-year undergraduate course "Scientific Travellers" in the Department of History and Philosophy of Science, and lecturing on "States and Bureaucracies" in the Faculty of History.
+I was head supervisor for Paper 1, Part II History and Philosophy of Science in 2022-23, covering the early history of science and medicine, from antiquity to 1800.
 I supervise third-year undergraduate students in "Revisiting the Scientific Revolution," "Early Medicine," "Visual and Material Culture," and "Traditions of Knowledge and Healing," "Islamic and Chinese Science," "Natural Knowledge in the Enlightenment," "Institutions of Natural Knowledge Production," "Early Modern Natural Knowledge," "Topics in the Social History of Medicine," "Islamic and Chinese Medicine," and "Medicine and Natural History 1500-1800."
 I have also supervised Paper 2, Part II History and Philosophy of Science, on "Modern Science and Technology in East Asia."
-In Spring 2022, I gave two invited lectures to undergraduates at Utrecht University: one on "The Needham Question" and the other on "The Intellectual Origins of Race and Racism in Western Europe."
+In Spring 2022, I gave two invited lectures to undergraduates at Utrecht University on "The Needham Question" and "The Intellectual Origins of Race and Racism in Western Europe."

 Conferences